Iranian Pottery and Ceramics: A Cohesive Union of Art and Craft

 Ceramic Plate, a workshop product from Mand, Gonabad.

-Kolporgan, Saravan, Balochistan
+Kalporgan, Saravan, Balochistan

-Ceramic Products of Zanuz, Tabriz
+Ceramic Products of Zonuz, Tabriz

-The ceramics of Zanuz are made from white clay extracted from local mines.
+The ceramics of Zonuz are made from white clay extracted from local mines.
 The bodies produced from this clay are very white and are sometimes decorated with very simple plant motifs, applied using plastic stamps or brushes.
 The painted designs are then coated with a transparent, colorless glaze.

-Decorative Ceramic Vessel, Workshop Product from Zanuz
+Decorative Ceramic Vessel, Workshop Product from Zonuz

 Natanz